 For Travelers and Photographers

 Like most vacations, I was not alone.
-I shot this more like a vacationer might.
+I shot this more like a tourist might.
 A snapshot of the city, but not the whole story.
 Not compelling content, but rather a collection of photographs that convey a sense of place.

-Most of us don’t travel alone to beautiful cities, alone, simply to photograph them.
+Most of us don’t travel to beautiful cities, alone, simply to photograph them.
 We are traveling with friends and/or family.
 The challenge for photographers on vacation, and vacation travelers with cameras, is how to capture a place with memorable images, without straining relationships with friends and family.
 Here are a few tips that can help you capture the sense of a place and still keep the peace with your significant other.

 - Work your photography into the flow of the vacation.
 Wedge an hour of photography into a shopping trip or the like.
 Take a stroll, together, through parts of the city you want to photograph, with a shared event, like lunch or dinner at a special place, as the end reward for patience.